The enigmatic fingerprints of gamma-ray bursts

 gamma-ray bursts in a different light

-Right: The "color-color" diagram at right links to a 202K animated GIF that depicts the evolution of the burst's hard:soft ratio.
+Right: The "color-color" diagram at right links to athat depicts the evolution of the burst's hard:soft ratio.
 What's in a name?
 Bursts are designated by when they occur (two digits for year, month, date) instead of the location designator normally used for stars.
 So, this burst was observed May 3, 1991.
 (Tim Giblin, UAH & NASA)

 Gamma-ray bursts mystified scientists since they were discovered in the late 1960s by military satellites monitoring a nuclear test ban treaty.
 At first they debated whether the bursts were from within or near our galaxy - or far away.
 Observations by the Burst and Transient Source Experiment (BATSE), launched in April 1991, helped establish that most bursts come from cosmological distances - billions of light years from Earth.
 That discovery directed scientists to another mystery: What could cause so bright a blast at so great a distance?